top of page

 Dogs still require physical and mental stimulation in winter, but January is not about maintaining summer routines at all costs.
 It is about risk-managed continuity.

-• Exercise needs
+• Exercise and enrichment needs

-• Environmental risk
+• Environmental and surface risk

-• Dog age, size and coat type
+• Dog age, size, coat type and health

-• Group dynamics
+• Group dynamics and compatibility

-January-Specific Risks for Professional Walkers
+January-Specific Risks for Professional Dog Walkers

 Ice, Snow and Ground Conditions